Air Traffic Controller

 To become an air traffic controller you need to have:

-- completed courses and qualifications in air traffic services which include an eight-month course in Christchurch and on-the-job training
+• completed courses and qualifications in air traffic services including a 9-month course in Christchurch and field training at a regional airport

-- Have NCEA Level 3 or equivalent or hold a personal or commercial pilot licence and work experience
+• have NCEA Level 3 or equivalent – or hold a personal or commercial pilot licence and have work experience

-If you are under 20 years old, you can do a Bachelor of Aviation Management at Massey University for two years, before entering an air traffic control training programme.
+If you're under 20 years old, you can do a Bachelor of Aviation Management at Massey University for two years before applying for the air traffic control training programme.

 Secondary education